csutherl/payslip2budget/README.md

 - Configurable category mapping

 ## TODOs
-- fix employer contributions as outflows, they should be inflows
 - update date to the check date if its not it
-- skip stock offset when there's no amount instead of using ytd amount
 - figure out how to identify state vs federal witholdings

 ## 📄 License